 EPID 410 Principles of Epidemiology.
 (3) (every semester and summer) (Required for Public Health undergraduate majors at USC).
-(Prereq or Coreq: STAT 201 or 205, and PUBH 102).
+(Prereq or Coreq: STAT 201 or 205).
 Introduction to descriptive and analytical epidemiology.
 Topics will include the distribution and determinants of disease, surveillance, outbreak investigations, measures of association, screening tests, bias, and causal reasoning.

 EPID 661 Parasitology.
 (4) (every spring semester) (Pre-requisite: 300 level Biology course or equivalent).
 Parasites of biological, economic, and public health importance.
 Three lecture and three laboratory hours per week.

 EPID 700 Introduction to Epidemiology.
 (3) (every spring semester in person, every summer semester online).
 Principles of epidemiology with examples of selected health problems.
 Health status of populations and conceptual tools for translating epidemiologic findings into public health action.

 EPID 701 Concepts and Methods of Epidemiology.
-(3) (Prereq or Coreq: BIOS 701) (every fall) Conceptual foundation of epidemiologic research, quantitative methods, and epidemiologic study design.
+(3) (Prereq or Coreq: BIOS 701 or permission of instructor) (every fall).
+Conceptual foundation of epidemiologic research, quantitative methods, and epidemiologic study design.
 Intended for those who will be involved in epidemiologic research.

 EPID 730 Public Health Surveillance Systems.
-(3) (Prereq or Coreq: EPID 700/701) (offered in spring based on MPH enrollment) Introduction to the concepts, implementation and evaluation of surveillance systems to monitor the health of human populations.
+(3) (Prereq or Coreq: EPID 701, PUBH 725 or equivalent course) (every fall).
+Introduction to the concepts, implementation and evaluation of surveillance systems to monitor the health of human populations.

 EPID 741 Intermediate Epidemiologic Methods.
-(4) (Prereq: EPID 701, PUBH 725 or equivalent course; Co-req: BIOS 757/758, and either Prereq: BIOS 710 or Coreq: BIOS 709) (every spring) Application of epidemiologic methods to current health problems through analysis of secondary data.
+(3) (Prereq: EPID 701, PUBH 725 or equivalent course; Co-req: BIOS 757/758, and either Prereq: BIOS 710 or Coreq: BIOS 709) (every spring).
+Application of epidemiologic methods to current health problems through analysis of secondary data.
 Strategies for investigating etiologic hypotheses, assessment and control of confounding.

 EPID 744 Cardiovascular Disease Epidemiology.
-(3) (Prereq: EPID 701, PUBH 725 or equivalent course) (spring of every odd year) Epidemiology of selected groups of cardiovascular diseases (CVD) including etiology, pathophysiology, identification, and description of events of CVD, and outcomes.
+(3) (Prereq: EPID 701, PUBH 725 or equivalent course) (spring of every odd year).
+Epidemiology of selected groups of cardiovascular diseases (CVD) including etiology, pathophysiology, identification, and description of events of CVD, and outcomes.
 (Doctoral Students: see EPID 844).

 EPID 745 Seminar in Epidemiology.
 (1) (every fall and spring) Analysis of current and prospective issues in epidemiology, including historical foundations.
 Includes student exploration and critical consideration of current research and unsolved problems in epidemiology.
 (Pass/Fail grading)